How does Acupuncture and Chinese Medicine Work

 In 1999, British doctors found that collagen was a good conductor of electricity — and Dr. Mae Won Ho concluded that "the kind of conducting water channels that more or less follow the collagen fibres may correspond to the so-called meridians of the acupuncture channels.
 So when you put a needle in you are giving a local electrical stimulation which then enables this positive electricity to be conducted to some distant sites."

-A person's reaction to acupuncture and Chinese medicine is purely personal.
-Some folks feel minimal to no pain as the needles go in, while others might feel sore.
-Chinese acupuncture invigorates some patients and calms others.
-Cancer patients undergoing chemo have started turning to acupuncture and Chinese medicine to cure negative side effects such as nausea or headaches.
+Cancer patients undergoing chemo have started turning to acupuncture and Oriental medicine to cure negative side effects such as nausea or headaches.
 Hard to cure problems like osteoarthritis, asthma, drug addiction and fibromyalgia chronic pain have all been treated with acupuncture or Chinese herbal supplements in the past.

-Regardless of how it works, it is a safer, less expensive alternative to visiting your general practitioner and local pharmacist, even with Western health insurance plans covering prescription medicines.
+Regardless of how it works, acupuncture and Chinese medicine is a safer, less expensive alternative to visiting your general practitioner and local pharmacist, even with Western health insurance plans covering prescription medicines.